goodhanded/k/README.md

 ## Configuration

+- **K_PATH Environment Variable**
+  Ensure that the `K_PATH` environment variable is set to the absolute path of the project root directory.
+This variable is critical for proper resolution of configuration files and resources within the application.

+- **Application-wide Settings**
+  Configured via the `.env` file, which is read by `application/config` and injected into service constructors through the dependency injection (DI) container in `infrastructure/di`.

+- **services.yaml**
+  Declares services like the transcriber, search engine, or any other required integrations.

 - **commands.yaml**
   Defines CLI commands, their help text, the function to execute, and accepted arguments.

-- **services.yaml**
-  Declares services like the transcriber, search engine, or any other integrations needed.

-- **Application-wide Settings**
-  Configured in `.env`, read by  `application/config` and injected into service constructors via the dependency injection (DI) container in `infrastructure/di`.

 ---